NASA-AMMOS/aerie-docs/docs/api/examples/planning/introduction.md

 }
 ```

 Notice the `duration` is a [Postgres interval](https://www.postgresqltutorial.com/postgresql-tutorial/postgresql-interval/) of the format `hh:mm:ss`.
+The `start_time` is in the [day-of-year](https://nsidc.org/data/user-resources/help-center/day-year-doy-calendar) format `YYYY-DDDThh:mm:ss`.

 After you create a plan you should also create an associated [simulation](../introduction#create-a-simulation-for-a-plan) and [scheduling specification](../../scheduling#create-scheduling-specification).